1LaoWangYinCang/Digital-Dynamic-News-Wall/README.md

-# Ok Digital Info Analysis
+# Digital Dynamic News Wall

-Ok Digital Info Analysis contains the latest market information and news information, which is convenient for users to know the information in the circle in time.
+Digital Dynamic News Wall contains the latest market information and news information, which is convenient for users to know the information in the circle in time.
 You'll also be able to comment on these informative articles, give your own opinion, and share your favorite thumb up articles.

 - Our app can also express our opinions in the community topic circle and communicate and discuss with others.